ryanbuckner/life360-plugin/README.md

 ![Releases](https://img.shields.io/github/release-date/ryanbuckner/life360-plugin?color=red&label=latest%20release)

 # Life360 Plugin for Indigo Domotics Home Automation
-## life360-indigo-plugin
+## life360-indigo-plugin for Python3.10
 This Indigo Plugin provides a way to connect Indigo to your Life360.com family tracking information.
 This plugin is only supported for [Indigo Domotics Software ](http://www.indigodomo.com)

 ### What is Life360?